m-j-rahman/civilization_5_mods/README.md

 ### Inspired Generals:
 The Great Generals I and II promotions are usually weak and have unclear descriptions.
 This mod renames Great Generals II to Inspired Generals and gives it a more helpful description.
 Units with the Great Generals I promotion now have Inspired Generals instead.

+### Nearby Observatories:
+Observatories are the only reason to settle cities adjacent to mountains.
+This mod makes them available in cities within 2 tiles of a mountain that is inside your territory, like the Machu Pichu and Neuschwanstein wonders.

 ### Unit Path Rework:
 This mod changes the stats and upgrade paths of melee and mounted units for better balance and variety.
 * Warrior and its unique replacements now upgrade into Spearman (instead of Swordsman).
 They also become obsolete at Civil Service (instead of Metal Casting).
 This makes them independant of Iron availability.